MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Conclusion

 \section{Conclusion}

 We presented a methodology for verification-aware languages and its implementation in a novel tool for detecting specification weaknesses through mutation of Dafny programs, benefiting from direct integration with the language's workflow.
-Another key contribution of this paper is the systematic study of mutation operators suitable for Dafny, resulting in the synthesis of 22 operators based on a compilation of 30 unique ones previously proposed for other programming languages, as well as 10 newly synthesized from collected evidence of real-world Dafny bugfixes.
+Another key contribution of this paper is the systematic study of mutation operators suitable for Dafny, resulting in the synthesis of 30 unique operators previously proposed for other programming languages, as well as 10 newly synthesized from evidence collected in real-world Dafny bugfixes.

-Our empirical evaluation across 794 Dafny programs and 112,810 mutants demonstrated the value of \ourTool in detecting weaknesses.
-The results show that Dafny specifications have a high mutant detection capability.
+Our empirical evaluation across 794 Dafny programs and 118,458 mutants demonstrated the value of \ourTool in detecting weaknesses.
+The results show that Dafny specifications have a high mutant-detection capability.
 However, the analysis of a sample of alive mutants revealed five weaknesses in the benchmark programs.
 Despite the runtimes being highly conditioned by Dafny's verification pipeline and the lengthy manual inspection of alive mutants, the tool can be feasibly applied in real-world settings.
 Ultimately, \ourTool has the potential to advance formal verification by aiding Dafny developers in improving system confidence.

+\begin{acks} Isabel Amaral was financed by National Funds through the FCT - Fundação para a Ciência e a Tecnologia, I.P.\ (Portuguese Foundation for Science and Technology) within the project VeriFixer, with reference 2023.15557.PEX (DOI: \href{https://doi.org/10.54499/2023.15557.PEX}{10.54499/2023.15557.PEX}).
+Alexandra Mendes is funded by national funds through FCT – Fundação para a Ciência e a Tecnologia, I.P., under the support UID/50014/2025 (\href{https://doi.org/10.54499/UID/50014/2025}{https://doi.org/10.54499/UID/50014/2025}).
+José Campos was supported by the LASIGE Research Unit, ref.\ UID/00408/2025, DOI \href{https://doi.org/10.54499/UID/00408/2025}{10.54499/UID/00408/2025}. \end{acks}